Razzle (musician): Hanoi Rocks

-After seeing the Hanoi Rocks performing at the Zig-Zag Club, in London.
-Razzle was convinced that Hanoi Rocks was a band he would like to join.
-He came backstage and asked to be the band's drummer.
-Gyp Casino, who had been the band's drummer, was fired few months later and Razzle became his replacement.
+After seeing Hanoi Rocks perform at the Zig-Zag Club, in London, Razzle went backstage and asked to be the band's drummer.
+Gyp Casino, who had been the band's drummer, was fired a few months later, and Razzle became his replacement.

-Despite being the only English member, Razzle immediately bonded with the rest of the group.
-He became an important element of Hanoi Rocks, due to his sense of humour and an ability to find a way out of difficult times and problems between members.
+Despite being the only English member, Razzle bonded with the other members of the group, and became an important element of Hanoi Rocks, due to his ability to find a way out of difficult times and problems between members.

-Although Razzle was depicted on the Self Destruction Blues album cover, he didn't play on the record.
+Although Razzle was depicted on the Self Destruction Blues album cover, he did not play on the record.